Degenerative disc disease (DDD)

 Stress is the number one obstacle to pain control.
 Pain increases when you are tense and stressed.
 Relaxation exercises are one way of reclaiming control of your body.
 Deep breathing, visualization, and other relaxation techniques can help you to better manage the pain you live with (see Pain Management).

 The goal of physical therapy is to help you return to full activity as soon as possible.
-Exercise is very helpful for the pain of degenerative disc disease, and it can help you heal faster (see Exercise for a Healthy Back).
+Exercise is very helpful for a painful degenerative disc, and it can help you heal faster.
 Physical therapists can instruct you on proper lifting and walking techniques, and theyll work with you to strengthen and stretch your lower back, leg, and stomach muscles (see Coping with Back Pain).
-Theyll also encourage you to increase the flexibility of your spine.
+Theyll also encourage you to increase the flexibility of your spine, arms and legs.
 Activity modification, rest, pain medication, muscle relaxants, and application of ice may be helpful in the acute stages.
 Although your physical therapist may show you strengthening exercises, its your responsibility to follow them.

 Chiropractic.
 Chiropractic manipulation, or spinal adjustment, is a primary treatment that chiropractors use for patients with back or neck pain.
 The chiropractor applies pressure to the area that is immobile or not moving properly.
 Some people have very good results after being treated by a chiropractor.